 You must draft contracts in a manner that’s fair to employee and employer alike.

 Mishandling contracts can be damaging to a company’s reputation.
-It can even lead to the high court.
+It can even lead to expensive injunctions in the High Court.

 This is why understanding contracts & documentation is important.

 You cannot enforce vaguely drafted clauses.
 You risk them being unenforceable.

 To enforce these common restrictive covenants, the employer must fulfil certain factors:

 First of all, your business must have a legitimate business interest to protect.
 This could include trade secrets and other industry-specific knowledge.